Blytheville School District

 Blytheville School District #5 is a school district based in Blytheville, Arkansas, United States.
 BSD provides early childhood, elementary and secondary education to more than 2,900 students in prekindergarten through grade 12.
 The district employs more than 500 faculty and staff at its seven schools.
 The district encompasses 116.60 mi2 of land in Mississippi County.

 The district serves most of Blytheville and all of Burdette.

 History

+The Blytheville school district was formally created by the state of Arkansas on May 4, 1905.

 The Burdette school district merged into the Blytheville district in 1971.

+On May 29, 2025, The Arkansas State Board of Education announced it had voted to take over the district because of multiple achievement, certification, and governance issues, and had dissolved the school board. and the State Commissioner of Secondary and Elementary Education will act in place of the school board.
+Interim Superintendent Jennifer Blankenship will remain in place until the Arkansas Department of Education names a successor.